Deap Vally: “A lot of hair flying, a lot of sparkles”

 Deap Vally photo 1

 Deap Vally are going to be in the 215 this Saturday, May 4th, when they double-headline a show with local heroes Free Energy at the North Star Bar.
 The live experience would seem to be a YouTube thing of legends.
 Of what we can expect, Edwards tells me, “Sweat, maybe blood, maybe spit.
 It’s our ultimate desire to just connect to the material and lose ourselves… A lot of hair flying, a lot of sparkles.”
-And upon being asked what the band hopes for in 2013, she responds much like a line from a song of the best of G’N’R’s years: “Get up on time, make it to soundcheck, and play our asses off.”
+And upon being asked what the band hopes for in 2013, she responds much like a line from a song from the best years of G’N’R: “Get up on time, make it to soundcheck, and play our asses off.”

 Categories